 Since anxiety and stress have similar symptoms, it is important to understand both because the most effective treatment depends on the diagnosis.
-If you believe someone you, or someone you love, suffer(s) from either of these conditions, answering the question of "what is the difference between stress and anxiety?" is the first step on the road to getting your life back and feeling better.
+If you believe someone you, or someone you love, experience(s) either one of these conditions, answering the question of "what is the difference between stress and anxiety?" is the first step on the road to getting your life back and feeling better.

 Such a negative state of stress, or distress, can lead to serious health problems if left untreated.
 Many times, it is the physical symptoms of stress that drive people to the doctor.
 Work, the demands of family, social relationships, and financial problems are some of the leading causes of stress.

-The following list of symptoms are common in those who suffer from untreated stress:)
+The following list of symptoms are common in those who experience untreated stress:)